Why buy a camera instead of making one ?

-On the other hand, X-rays are converted to visible photons by scintillators containing heavy metal oxides.
-Much work has been done to increase scintillator efficiency and minimise radiation exposure for medical examinations, so NeutronOptics uses the most sensitive CAWO (Agfa-Gevaert) OG2 scintillators for our x-ray cameras.
-For very high resolution, we propose very thin YAG:Ce single crystal x-ray scintillators from CRYTUR.
-Up to 16 lp/mm can be obtained with high efficiency using columnar CsI scintillators.
+X-rays are converted to visible photons by scintillators containing heavy metal oxides.
+Much work has been done to increase scintillator efficiency and minimise radiation exposure for medical examinations, so NeutronOptics uses the most sensitive CAWO (Agfa-Gevaert) OG2 scintillators for our x-ray cameras, with resolution of ~100µ (5 lp/mm).
+Light channeling in columnar CsI(Tl) allows scintillators to be thicker, and up to 16 lp/mm can be obtained with high efficiency using columnar CsI scintillators.
+20µ thick Gd2O2S:Tb powder or YAG:Ce single crystals can do even better (with longer exposures}.

-The resolution of consumer CCD cameras has increased dramatically, driven by marketing and consumer demand - at the cost of poor efficiency in low light.
+The resolution of consumer cameras has increased dramatically, driven by marketing and consumer demand - at the cost of poor efficiency in low light.
 But the resolution of a neutron or x-ray camera depends mainly on the resolution of the scintillator (see above).
 This normally decreases with thickness, since light is emitted along the capture path.
-Since the efficiency of a scintillator increases with thickness, there is a compromise between resolution and efficiency, and typically neutron cameras have a resolution of ~100µ.
-It is difficult to obtain much better than 50µ with thin LiF/ZnS scintillators, but with high flux sources very thin Gd2O2S:Tb films can be used for resolution down to 5µ.
+Since the efficiency of a scintillator increases with thickness, there is a compromise between resolution and efficiency.
+Neutron resolution is ultimately limited by the collimation of the neutron beam, and neutron intensity decreases with collimation.